|

 As technology and economies of scale (i.e. volume) increase, prepaid

-wireless providers are able to sell phones with zero subsidy.
+wireless providers were able to sell phones with zero subsidy.

 However, for the higher end, nicer phones, there's almost